colinhacks/zod/README.md

 z.string().uuid();
 ```

+> Check out [validator.js](https://github.com/validatorjs/validator.js) for a bunch of other useful string validation functions.

 ### Custom error messages

 Like `.refine`, The final (optional) argument is an object that lets you provide a custom error in the `message` field.